-The best way to approach kid clutter is considering if the item is age appropriate or they have outgrown it.
+The best way to approach kid clutter is to consider if the item is age-appropriate or they have outgrown it.

 If they have outgrown it, will you be having more children?
 Then consider if that item is worth storing or if you can easily get a new or second-hand version in future.

 Trust me, I know how hard it is to part with those adorable baby clothes your kids wore.
 It can be a very emotional process to part with sentimental clutter.

 As for the rest, if its broken, unwanted or no longer useful, say goodbye!

 - Broken toys

 - Dried out paints